andyLaurito92/fluent-python/chapter24-class-metaprogramming/README.md

 Note: Metaclasses should not be something used for application code.
 However, if you're writing a framework, this might make sense

+You can find the implementation of namedtuple as a good example on using type [here](https://github.com/python/cpython/blob/3.9/Lib/collections/__init__.py)